JakeBednard/node-phea/README.md

 - Performance so far seems pretty good at 50Hz.
 There's room for improvement, but I want to hold off optimization until >1.0.0.
 - Total computation time needed for 10-lights per frame is <0.1ms (~60 microseconds).

 This is still a work-in-progress.
-That being said, the front facing API will likely not change, so it will remain mostly likely safe to develop around Phea.
+That being said, the front facing API will likely not change, so it's now currently safe to develop around Phea.

 #### To-Do(s):
 - Reduce reliance on async methods.